PMCC-BioinformaticsCore/janis/docs/references/workflow.rst

 Overview
 ########

-You use workflows to represent a combination of steps
+You use workflows to represent a combination of steps!

 You will need to understand the :func:`Pipeline.Workflow.add_edge` method.